ddfridley/md-in-comments/README.md

 ## Known Issues

-- Font size for H1-H3 can not be larger than the line due to VS Code API limitations
+- H1 and H2 use larger font sizes (150% and 125%) which may extend beyond line boundaries
 - H4-H7 use progressively smaller fonts but may affect line height
 - Code block syntax highlighting uses pattern-based coloring (not semantic)
 - Syntax colors are theme-aware for light/dark but may not perfectly match all color schemes